 The cannabis information market is rapidly evolving and is currently characterized by intense competition, due in part to relatively low barriers to entry.
 We expect competition to further intensify in the future as cannabis continues to be legalized and regulated, new technologies are developed and new participants enter the cannabis information market.
-Our direct competitors for individual components of our platform include cannabis-focused, two-sided networks like Leafly (for retailer listing pages), Dutchie and Jane Technologies (for menu embed and orders functionality), Leaflink and Leaftrade (for B2B sales) and a variety of cannabis-focused point-of-sale providers.
-In addition, our platform also may compete with current or potential products and solutions offered by internet search engines and advertising networks, like Google, general two-sided networks like Yelp, various other newspaper, television, media companies, outdoor billboard advertising, and online merchant platforms, such as Shopify, Square, and Lightspeed.
-For example, Uber Eats announced a partnership with a Canadian retailer in November 2021 to allow consumers to place cannabis orders for pickup via Uber Eats.
-If the regulatory regime for cannabis becomes more settled and the legal market for cannabis becomes more accepted, competition may further intensify as new participants may be encouraged to enter the cannabis information market, including established companies, such as tobacco and alcohol companies, with substantially greater financial, technical, and other resources than existing market participants.
-Additionally, as consumers and cannabis industry clients demand richer data, integrations with other cannabis industry participants such as point-ofsale providers and loyalty service providers may become increasingly important.
+Our direct competitors for individual components or parts of our platform include cannabis-focused, two-sided networks like Leafly (for retailer listing pages), SpringBig (CRM) and Dutchie and Jane Technologies (for menu embed and orders functionality).
+In addition, our platform also may compete with current or potential products and solutions offered by internet search engines and advertising networks, like Google, general two-sided networks like Yelp, various other newspaper, television, media companies, outdoor billboard advertising, and online merchant platforms, such as Shopify, Square and Lightspeed.
+For example, Uber Eats announced a partnership with a Canadian retailer in November 2021 to allow consumers to place canabis orders for pickup via Uber Eats.
+If the regulatory regime for cannabis becomes more settled and the legal market for cannabis becomes more accepted, competition may further intensify as new participants may be encouraged to enter the cannabis information market, including established companies, such as tobacco and alcohol companies, with substantially greater financial, technical and other resources than existing market participants.
+Additionally, as consumers and cannabis industry clients demand richer data, integrations with other cannabis industry participants such as point-of-sale providers and loyalty service providers may become increasingly important.
 If we are unable to complete such new integrations as quickly as our competitors, or improve our existing integrations based on legacy systems, we may lose market share to such competitors.
-Our current and future competitors may also enjoy other competitive advantages, such as greater name recognition, more varied or more focused offerings, better market acceptance, and larger budgets.
-Some of our competitors recently raised significant amounts of capital.
-For example, in August 2021, Jane announced the closing of a \$100 million Series C round of funding; in October 2021, Dutchie announced the closing of a \$350 million Series D round of funding at a valuation of \$3.75 billion; and in February 2022, Leafly became a public company and began trading on Nasdaq via a SPAC business combination.
-Our competitors may be able to use such capital infusions to more successfully enter new markets opening up, such as major east coast markets opening up in 2022.
+Our current and future competitors may also enjoy other competitive advantages, such as greater name recognition, more varied or more focused offerings, better market acceptance and larger budgets.
+Some of our competitors previously raised significant amounts of capital.
+For example, in August 2021, Jane announced the closing of a \$100 million Series C round of funding; in October 2021, Dutchie announced the closing of a \$350 million Series D round of funding at a valuation of \$3.75 billion; and in February and June of 2022, Leafly and SpringBig became public companies and began trading on Nasdaq via SPAC business combination.
+Our competitors may be able to use such capital infusions to more successfully enter new markets opening up.

-Additionally, as the legalization of cannabis continues, cannabis cultivators and distributors could experience consolidation as existing cannabis businesses seek to obtain greater market share and purchasing power and new entrants seek to establish a significant market presence.
-Consolidation of the cannabis markets could reduce the size of our potential client base and give remaining clients greater bargaining or purchasing power.
+Additionally, as the legalization of cannabis continues, cannabis cultivators, distributors and retailers have and likely will continue to experience consolidation as existing cannabis businesses seek to obtain greater market share and purchasing power and new entrants seek to establish a significant market presence.
+Consolidation of retailers in the cannabis industry could reduce the size of our potential client base and give remaining clients greater bargaining or purchasing power.
 This may in turn erode the prices for our advertising placements and result in decreased margins.
 Consolidation could particularly affect smaller cannabis businesses, with whom we have historically conducted the majority of our business.
-Further, heightened competition between cannabis businesses could ultimately have a negative impact on the viability of individual market participants, which could reduce or eliminate their ability to purchase our products and solution.
+Further, heightened competition between cannabis businesses could ultimately have a negative impact on the viability of individual market participants, which could reduce or eliminate their ability to purchase our products and solution